 Use the max-burst bytes parameter to set the upper bound on bursts of traffic allowed to enter the network from the LAN interface.
 This bound determines the amount by which this traffic is permitted to exceed the maximum rate (see max-rate).
-The range is 0 - 64,000.
-In the default profile, this parameter is set to 32,000 bytes.
-It must be greater than the insured burst.
+The range is 0 - 64,000 bytes.
+The default value is 32,000 bytes.
+This value must be at least as great as the value of the insured-burst parameter.